 The County's Code Enforcement division is complaint driven and most complaints related to substandard housing are neighbors complaining about an animal or insect infestation close by.
 Most of these complaints are not able to be substantiated.

-In recent informal windshield surveys conducted by code enforcement staff, 1-3% of residences have looked substandard.
-However, this does not account for properties that are setback from the street, behind a locked gate, or contain accessory buildings, etc. The Environmental Health Services (EHS) Division inspects all multi-family complexes with three or more units every other year on a biennial schedule.
+The Environmental Health Services (EHS) Division inspects all multi-family complexes with three or more units every other year on a biennial schedule.
 While common areas can be inspected, units are only inspected if authorization is given by the tenant.
 Normally, about 25-30% of all units are inspected.
-Of those inspected, EHS has reported that very few units are substandard.
 Under an enhanced inspection program authorized by the Board of Supervisors in 2018, EHS would inspect all units if the owner fails to correct minor or major environmental health code violations within a timely manner, if authorization is given by the tenant.
 This is particularly the case in West Marin.
-According to the Marin Housing Authority's Housing Quality Standards (HQS) inspection program, which is undertake for units using Section 8 vouchers, public housing units, and HUD Mental Health Agency (MHA) units, over the past five years, 26% of units inspected did not meet the definition for decent, safe, and sanitary housing.
-Examples include missing or inoperable smoke detectors, appliances not working, or windows and doors not operating as designed.
-The Housing Plan includes Program 22 for the County to consider expanding the inspection services to cover the entire housing stock.
+The Housing Plan includes a program for the County to consider expanding the inspection services to cover the entire housing stock.